Kowasaki/ForesAI/README.md

 # To-Dos
 Right now the list will only consist of things I need for my project in the immediate future, but I would love to hear from you about how to make this library useful in your own workflow!

+- Make framework generalizable for custom models in Tensorflow and PyTorch
 - Interface for sending detections (e.g. a Publisher independent of ROS)
 - Manual, model-specific hacks
 - multi-stick support for movidus